sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-wizard-app-map/sdk-android-wizard-app-map.md

 2. Follow the directions mentioned in the above comments to obtain an **API key**.

+3. Open the `local.properties` file in your project-level directory and then add the following code.
+Replace `YOUR_API_KEY` with your API key.

+    ```
+    MAPS_API_KEY=YOUR_API_KEY
+    ```

-3. In Android Studio, in the top-level `build.gradle` file, add the following code to the `dependencies` element under `buildscript`.
+4. In Android Studio, in the top-level `build.gradle` file, add the following code to the `dependencies` element under `buildscript`.

     ```Gradle
     buildscript {
-        ... ...
         dependencies {
-            ... ...
+            // ...
-            classpath "com.google.android.libraries.mapsplatform.secrets-gradle-plugin:secrets-gradle-plugin:2.0.1"
+            classpath("com.google.android.libraries.mapsplatform.secrets-gradle-plugin:secrets-gradle-plugin:2.0.1")
         }
     }
     ```

-4. Open the module-level `build.gradle` file and add the following code to the top of the file.
+5. Open the module-level `build.gradle` file and add the following code to the `plugins` element.

     ```Gradle
-    apply plugin: 'com.google.android.libraries.mapsplatform.secrets-gradle-plugin'
+    plugins {
+        id("com.android.application")
+        // ...
+        id("com.google.android.libraries.mapsplatform.secrets-gradle-plugin")
+    }
     ```

-5. Follow the guide of point 4 to 8 from [Step 3: Add your API key to the project](https://developers.google.com/maps/documentation/android-sdk/config#step_3_add_your_api_key_to_the_project).

-6. Add the following dependency to the module-level `build.gradle` file and sync the project again:
+6. Add the following dependency to the module-level `build.gradle` file and click **Sync Now** to sync the project:

     ```Gradle
     dependencies {
         // Android Maps Compose composables for the Maps SDK for Android
-        implementation("com.google.maps.android:maps-compose:6.4.0")
+        implementation("com.google.maps.android:maps-compose:6.12.2")

         ... ...
     }